abdlkrim3/SMA-Distributed-AI/Parallel-and-Distributed-Genetic-Algorithms-SMA/README.md

 One of the main issues we have to deal with while using genetic algorithms is preliminary convergence to a subset of individuals that dominate others.
 Parallel and distributed genetic algorithms try to address it introducing differences between algorithms that make them to have different set of individuals.

-With parallel and distributed genetic algorithms individuals are more divergent, as a result it is possible to create less individuals than using non-parallel genetic algorithm, keeping solution quality at the same rates.
+With parallel and distributed genetic algorithms individuals are more divergent, as a result it is possible to create les individuals than using non-parallel genetic algorithm, keeping solution quality at the same rates.